If you have any queries please use the contact form.

 This tale follows the interwoven fates of the bedraggled captives and the Naval Intelligence team coping with an unprecedented surge of guests.
 It looks at how raw data and rumour became useful intelligence for strategists and fighting sailors, and highlights the contribution of this small, eclectic, irreverent band of reservists and Wrens to ultimate victory.

-I develop Helen Fry's important work on the Combined Services Detailed Interrogation Centres by looking at their processes and people up close.
+I develop Helen Fry's important work on the Combined Services Detailed Interrogation Centres by looking at their processes and people at the peak of their efficiency.
 In particular, the book shines new light on the pace at which captives were brought into the system, the role of stool-pigeons, the classification of intelligence value and the part psychologists played in tracking German military morale and opinion.

 Death!
 Betrayal!
 Sex! (if you look carefully) Claustrophobic clash of wills!
 And all true!